-Flowers, conches, cymbals and bells, whispers that muted desires tell.
-The ambience of the Pashupatinath Temple is ethereal with the prayers that leave the lips of the devotees and mingle with the melodious ring of the bell and rise with the scented smoke of the burning incense.
 One of the holiest Hindu shrines in Nepal, the Pashupatinath Temple is stretched across both the banks of the beautiful and sacred Bagmati River on the eastern fringes of the capital city of Kathmandu.
-The magnificent sanctum devoted to Lord Shiva draws in thousands of devotees who come to offer their prayers and seek blessings from Him.
-Sprawled across a large area with temples and ashrams, this temple is a repository of pictures, images, and intricately inscribed tablets.
-It is believed that the Jyotirlinga housed in the Pashupatinath temple is the head of the body which is made up of the twelve Jyotirlinga in India.
-In 1979, the magnificent temple was gazetted as a UNESCO World Heritage Site.
+The magnificent sanctum devoted to Lord Shiva draws in thousands of devotees who come to offer their prayers and seek blessings from him.
+Sprawled over a large area with temples and ashrams, it is believed that the Jyotirlinga housed in the Pashupatinath temple is the head of the body which is made up of the twelve Jyotirlinga in India.
+In 1979, the magnificent temple was declared a UNESCO World Heritage Site.

 There is something about the Hindu faith that is simply undeniable.
 Whether you are a believer or a sceptic, the legends and stories behind the establishment of a shrine are always enthralling.
 In the same way, the Pashupatinath Temple has many legends attached to its existence.